Prashant-77/Project-1/README.md

 Project 1.( Rock Paper and Scissors )
-Copy and Run in any Python Compiler
+Copy and Run in any Python Compiler or Vs code

 Direct link of Project